se-proj/frontend/README.md

 <br>

-* Automate the MAPPING process by using ML and directly reading the required API files.
+* Automate the MAPPING process by scanning and directly reading the required API files.
 * API files are provided as input to the tool which will identify the APIs.

 <br>